afroNinja420/AfroAuction/README.md

 # AfroAuction

 AfroAuction is a Minecraft plugin that allows players to create and participate in auctions using in-game chests.
-Players can auction items, bid on auctions via a GUI, and manage their pending items.
+Players can auction items, bid on auctions via a GUI, manage their pending items, and view all active auctions.
 The plugin features holograms above auction chests, a bidding system with percentage-based increments, and notifications for outbids and auction results.

 ## Features

 - **Chest-Based Auctions**: Start auctions by interacting with a chest while holding an item.
 - **Holograms**: Displays auction details (item name, highest bid, time left) above the chest using armor stands and a floating item.
 - **Bidding System**: Players can bid via a GUI, with a minimum bid increment (default 10%).
 Invalid bids prompt for a retry without reopening the GUI.
 - **Auction GUI**: View auction details (starting bid, highest bid, bidder, time left) and place bids.
+Auction creators see a "Settings" button to configure auction options.
+- **Active Auctions GUI**: View all active auctions in a dedicated GUI, showing each auction’s item with details (start price, highest bid, creator, time left).
 - **Notifications**: Receive messages for outbids, auction wins, and auction completions.
 - **Pending Items**: Items from ended auctions (won or unsold) are stored for later claiming with `/pa claim`.
 - **Configurable Settings**: Customize auction rules, hologram display, and messages via `config.yml`.